| Barry MacDonnell's

 This macro is a "work in progress."
 The layout choices of the inserted images are based on the author's preferences, and may not suit your needs.
 That said, your suggestions for improvements are welcome.

-Open a new, blank document and play the macro (Tools, Macro, Play).
+Open a new, blank document (File, New) and play the macro (Tools, Macro, Play).

-From the pop up menu that appears, select both the location of the images to use and their filename extension (e.g., *.jpg).
+From the pop up menu that appears, select both the location of the images for the macro to use and their file type (i.e., filename extension such as .jpg).

-Enable or disable any other options, as desired.
+Enable or disable any other menu options, as desired.

-¤ If the macro cannot find any images of the specified type it will display an error message and exit, so you should "point" the macro to the correct drive, folder, and filename extension type before pressing "OK" on the menu.
-(Note that you can also type the filename extension -- e.g., *.png -- into the file type field, as well as pick it from the list using the field's down arrow.)
+¤ If the macro cannot find any images of the specified type it will display an error message and exit, so you should "point" the macro to the correct drive, folder, and filename extension type on the macro's menu before pressing "OK".

 • You can set the menu's default values -- including your preferred folder location -- in the redlined User Modification Area in the macro's code.
-Just open the macro like any other WordPerfect document (or use Tools, Macro, Edit), make the changes, and click the Save & Compile button on the macro toolbar.
+Just open the macro like any other WordPerfect document (or use Tools, Macro, Edit), make the changes, and click the Save & Compile button on the macro toolbar that appears below the program's main (top) toolbar.

 • In some earlier versions of WordPerfect: